preetihemant/beautiful-jekyll/_posts/2017-11-29-titanic-supervised.md

 # Missing fare in holdout data, no missing fare in training data
 holdout_df["Fare"] = holdout_df["Fare"].fillna(titanic_df["Fare"].mean())
 ```
+<p> </p>
 #### Feature creation
-<p> Let us create a new feature called Family_size which will combine two features together - SibSp and Parch.
-This feature is simply a sum of SibSp and Parch </p>
+Let us create a new feature called Family_size which will combine two features together - SibSp and Parch.
+This feature is simply a sum of SibSp and Parch.
 ```python
 titanic_df["Family_size"]=titanic_df["SibSp"] + titanic_df["Parch"]
 holdout_df["Family_size"]=holdout_df["SibSp"] + holdout_df["Parch"]
 ```
+<p> </p>

 #### Feature scaling
-<p> Range of SibSp is [0, 8], Parch is [0,6] and Fare is [0,512].
-Let us map these 3 features and the new one family size to the same range using the minmax scaler </p>
+Range of SibSp is [0, 8], Parch is [0,6] and Fare is [0,512].
+Let us map these 3 features and the new one family size to the same range using the minmax scaler

 ```python
 from sklearn.preprocessing import minmax_scale